-In addition to her current role as City Councilmember, Juliana serves as a City member of the Napa County Local Agency Formation Commission (LAFCo).
+In addition to her role as City Councilmember, Juliana served as a City member of the Napa County Local Agency Formation Commission (LAFCo).
 In 2013, Juliana was re-elected as the 15 coastal counties’ City representative on the statewide California Association of Local Agency Formation Commissions (CALAFCO).
 CALAFCO’s charge is to preserve agricultural land resources, discourage urban sprawl, and encourage orderly formation of local governmental agencies.
-She served as Vice-Mayor in 2008-9, again in 2013-14 and is serving this year as City representative to the California League of Cities.
-Juliana is the City representative on the Napa Local Food Advisory Council, the Napa County Flood Control and Water Conservation District Board, and the Milliken-Sarco-Tulocay (MST) ad hoc City/County committee on recycled water for the water deficient MST basin.
+She served as Vice-Mayor in 2008-9, again in 2013-14, 2016-17 and is served as City representative to the California League of Cities.
+Juliana was the City representative on the Napa Local Food Advisory Council, the Napa County Flood Control and Water Conservation District Board, and the Milliken-Sarco-Tulocay (MST) ad hoc City/County committee on recycled water for the water deficient MST basin.
 Ground has just been broken on the new recycled water pipeline.
 Juliana served with Mayor Techel as negotiators of the landmark City/County agreement on Napa Pipe.

-Juliana Inman currently represents the City in discussions with the County on consolidation of services and possible co-location of facilities.
+Juliana Inman represented the City in discussions with the County on consolidation of services and possible co-location of facilities.
 “We need to reduce the overall cost and size of City and County government.
 We can do this by consolidating overlapping services,” says Juliana.

-As a two-term City Council member in the toughest of economic times, Juliana has kept a sharp focus on repairing streets and sidewalks, re-building aging infrastructure, maintaining emergency services and keeping the City budget balanced.
-Juliana brings years of business ownership experience to the City Council.
+As a two-term City Council member in the toughest of economic times, Juliana kept a sharp focus on repairing streets and sidewalks, re-building aging infrastructure, maintaining emergency services and keeping the City budget balanced.
+Juliana brought years of business ownership experience to the City Council.